mdjahidhasan009/NodeJs-Note/module/module_scope.md

 * `console.log(7=>${name});`: `name` is declared using `let` at the top level of the module, so it is scoped to the module, but it is a separate variable from the `name` property of `obj`.
 It is not attached to the global object.

-BUT IF I USE REPEL
+BUT IF I USE REPL
 ```shell
 $ node
 Welcome to Node.js v20.15.1.